Should You Use QuickBooks For Rental Properties?

 SD House Guys, a company that buys houses for cash in San Diego, believes that proper digital reporting is what enables their rental property business to thrive.
 "We have 13 units, which means we need automated tools and reporting for our property management.
 Without them we would be incredibly disorganized and really not be able to get much done."

-You can track your tenancies and occupancy rates and store lease documents.
+You can track your leases and occupancy rates and store lease documents.
 Landlord Studio keeps everything organized, including by categorizing your expenses.
 You can store all the relevant documentation and receipts in the same place., so you never have to go looking for them again.

 Scalable